 from the end toward the cap & back out.

-Be creative, you can even try dampening it
+Be creative but careful.
+You can even try dampening it

 with water & then do the wear process

 above.
 The objective is to have the

 look of a well used cap, even if yours is